nhu92/Mixed-DNA-Project/07-TestKewData.md

 I finished the pipeline and submitted to the github.
 Now it should be workable through Github.
 The guild is [here](https://github.com/gudusanjiao/Mixed-DNA-Project/blob/main/pipeline/contour_map.md).
 The pipeline works pretty fine currently.
 It takes less than 2 hours when queuing finished.
 The species identification on the PC1-PC2 is fairly good to sort the species into their correct places.
 Since it is very easy to run the command line, I will test more datasets (Why not? :) )

+Two more for the selected mix (6th mix):
+Oryza australiensis
+Sorghum macrospermum

+And for the 7th run, the Brassicaceae will be tested in the initial sorting panel.